Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Results

-Na and Al are produced in both massive (in Ne-Na and Mg-Al cycles) and AGB stars with strong metallicity-dependent yields \citep{Karakas2003, Tolstoy2009}.
-In our models, an increased SFE produces more [Na/Fe] and [Al/Fe] by 0.2-0.3 dex at [Fe/H] $< -1.5$ and pushes the AGB upturn from [Fe/H] $\approx -1.5$ to $\approx -1$.
-This highlights how a larger SFE reaches a given [Fe/H] faster, pushing the AGB contribution to higher metallicity.
+\ns{The proton (p)-rich elements \citep{Gehren2004, Gehren2006} Na and Al are produced in massive stars (in the Ne-Na and Mg-Al cycles) and in AGB stars \citep{Karakas2003, Tolstoy2009}.
+In our GCE model, an increased value of SFE leads to increased ratios of [Na/Fe] and [Al/Fe] (by $\sim 0.2-0.3$ dex) at [Fe/H] $\lesssim -1.5$.
+Also, the upturn of [Na/Fe] and [Al/Fe] as a function of [Fe/H] at [Fe/H] $\approx -1$ is due to the contribution from AGBs, as also seen in AGB models \citep{Forestini1997, Mowlavi1999}.
+The trends for [Na/Fe] and [Al/Fe] are similar to those presented by \citet{Bensby2014}, where they applied NLTE correction to Na abundances.}

-For iron-peak elements, the models are systematically lower at low metallicity than our NLTE abundances, consistent with what we found for Mn, Co and Ni in 3D NLTE \citep{Storm2025}.
-There, the [Mn/Fe] remains nearly flat, reaching -0.3 dex at [Fe/H] $< -3$, while [Co/Fe] and [Ni/Fe] reach 0.5-0.7 dex in the same metallicity regime.
-We recover qualitatively similar trends, although our sample for Ni and Co is limited for [Fe/H] $<-2$.
-The difference between GCE and observed abundances are a combination of yield uncertainties and simple GCE modelling, but the solution is outside the scope of this paper.